Skip to content

 WRAP featured writers

-Find Emilie on Twitter.
+Find Ashley on Instagram and Twitter.

 During Term One, WRAP is inspired by Sabba Khan.
 Sabba’s debut graphic novel — The Roles We Play — embodies minimal architectural comics based on her lived experience growing up working class to first generation immigrant parents.
 The Roles We Play won the Jhalak Prize 22 for the book of the year by a writer of colour and has been shortlisted for other awards.
 Our WRAP students are working in collaboration with our talented Art and Design students.